nv-morpheus/Morpheus/docs/source/morpheus_quickstart_guide.md

 2. AWS EC2 G4 instance with T4 or V100 GPU, at least 64GB RAM, 8 cores CPU, and 100 GB storage.

 #### Install Cloud Native Core Stack for AWS
-On your AWS EC2 G4 instance, follow the instructions in the linked document to install [NVIDIA’s Cloud Native Core Stack for AWS][NVIDIA’s Cloud Native Core Stack].
+On your AWS EC2 G4 instance, follow the instructions in the linked document to install [NVIDIA's Cloud Native Core Stack for AWS][NVIDIA's Cloud Native Core Stack].

 ### Prerequisites and Installation for Ubuntu